-As many of our classes are web-enhanced the Department of Nursing follows the recommendations for hardware, interconnectivity, and software from University Information Services (UIS).
-For minimal requirements for on campus computing visit http://www.shawnee.edu/off/uis/help_desk/hardware_standards.html for specifics on hardware and software.
+As many of our classes are web-enhanced the Department of Nursing follows the recommendations for hardware, interconnectivity, and software from Information Technology Services.
+ITS recommends a computer running Windows 7 (or newer) or Mac OS 10.7 (or newer).
+For on campus connectivity, your computer or device will also need a wireless network card.